 How Dram Shops Incur Third-Party Liability

-Under section 11-101 of the New York General Obligations Law, dram shops (establishments that serve liquor) are legally forbidden from serving alcohol to a patron who is visibly drunk.
-It is up to the discretion of the server to determine whether the patron is substantially intoxicated, but the most obvious signs are a flushed face, slurred speech, uncoordinated movements, and bloodshot eyes.
+Under section 11-101 of the New York General Obligations Law, dram shops (establishments that serve liquor) are legally forbidden from serving alcohol to a visibly drunk patron.
+It is up to the server’s discretion to determine whether the patron is substantially intoxicated.
+But the most obvious signs are a flushed face, slurred speech, uncoordinated movements, and bloodshot eyes.

-If the visibly intoxicated patron leaves the dram shop and injures another person by physically assaulting them or hitting them with their car, the dram shop could be held at least partially liable.
+If the visibly intoxicated patron leaves the Dram shop and injures another person by physically assaulting or hitting them with their car, the Dram shop could be held at least partially liable.

-Section 11-100 dictates that selling alcohol to people under the age of 21 is illegal.
+Section 11-100 dictates that selling alcohol to people under 21 is illegal.
 In this case, the vendor unlawfully provided alcohol to someone they had reason to believe was under 21.
-If the underaged drinker then left the establishment and injured someone as a result of their intoxication, then the third party could be held liable.
+If the underage drinker left the establishment and injured someone due to their intoxication, then the third party could be held liable.

 How Dram Shop Liability Works

-There are three elements to this type of case that must be proven in order to hold the dram shop liable:
+There are three elements to this type of case that must be proven to hold the dram shop liable: